mohyehia/learning-notes/aws/aws-cloud-practitioner.md

   - You can save costs by paying only for server capacity that you need or want.
   - **Amazon EC2 instance types**
     - General purpose instances
-      - provide a balance of compute, memory, and networking resources.
+      - provide a good balance of compute, memory, and networking resources.
       - You can use them for a variety of workloads, such as:
         - application servers
         - gaming servers
         - backend servers for enterprise applications
         - small and medium databases
     - Compute optimized instances
-      - Ideal for compute-bound applications that benefit from high-performance processors.
+      - Ideal for compute-heavy applications that benefit from high-performance processors.
       - Ideal for high-performance web servers, compute-intensive applications servers, and dedicated gaming servers.
       - You can also use compute optimized instances for batch processing workloads that require processing many transactions in a single group.
     - Memory optimized instances
       - Designed to deliver fast performance for workloads that process large datasets in memory.
       - Ideal for scenarios like a high-performance database or a workload that involves performing real-time processing of a large amount of unstructured data.
+    - Storage optimized instances
+      - Designed for workloads that require high, sequential read and write access to large datasets on local storage.
+      - Examples of workloads suitable for storage optimized instances include distributed file systems, data warehousing applications, and high-frequency online transaction processing (OLTP) systems.
     - Accelerated computing instances
       - Use hardware accelerators, or coprocessors, to perform some functions more efficiently than is possible in software running on CPUs.
       - Examples of these functions include floating-point number calculations, graphics processing, game streaming and data pattern matching.
-    - Storage optimized instances
-      - Designed for workloads that require high, sequential read and write access to large datasets on local storage.
-      - Examples of workloads suitable for storage optimized instances include distributed file systems, data warehousing applications, and high-frequency online transaction processing (OLTP) systems.
   - **Amazon EC2 Pricing**
     - On-Demand
     - Amazon EC2 Savings Plans